Logistic elliptic and parabolic problem for the fractional $p$-Laplacian: The parabolic problem

 In this section, we prove Theorem \ref{mainpara}.
-We start by proving the local existence.
+We start by proving a local existence result.

-\begin{theorem} Let $u_0\in \Wspz\cap L^\infty(\Omega)$ nonnegative and let $q>0$.
+\begin{theorem} Let $u_0\in \Wspz\cap L^\infty(\Omega)$ be a nonnegative function and let $q>0$.
 Then, there exists $T_{*}\in (0,+\infty]$ such that, for any $T<T_*$, \eqref{pbp} admits a weak solution on $Q_T$ belonging to $C([0,T];L^m(\Omega))$ for any $m\in [1,+\infty)$. \end{theorem} \begin{proof} The proof follows the ones of Theorem 3.1 and Corollary 3.2 in \cite{MR4913772} adapting some points.
 For the convenience of the readers, we only give the idea of the proof and the important points which are necessary for the other proofs.
-First, we replace the operator $\pfrac$ by the operator $\mathcal A$ which satisfies maximum principle by Remark \ref{pmbis} and defining, for some $R>0$, the truncated problem
+First, we replace the operator $\pfrac$ by the operator $\mathcal A$ which satisfies the maximum principle by Remark \ref{pmbis} and we define, for some $R>0$, the truncated problem

 We also consider the associated discretization scheme of \eqref{pbpR}:

 where $\dt=\frac{T}{N}$ for some $N\in \mathbb N^*$.
 The sequence $(u_n)$ is well defined and bounded in $L^\infty(\Omega)$, more precisely, we have {for $1\leq n\leq N$}